Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 Additionally, the PR author should describe how the changes they made fit into the game.
 Sufficiently large feature PRs may also warrant a **Design Doc** detailing the broader scope and purpose of their changes.

-All PRs must completely fill out the Github PR Template to a satisfactory level.
+All PRs must completely fill out the GitHub PR Template to a satisfactory level.
 This includes filling out all applicable sections and attaching media when necessary.

 ### Breaking Changes